filosganga/geogson/README.md

 [![The Build Status](https://travis-ci.org/filosganga/geogson.png?branch=master)](https://travis-ci.org/filosganga/geogson)

 ## Quick Start
-How to use the GeoGson in 3 easy steps.
+How to use the GeoGson in few easy steps.

 ### Add the Maven dependency to your pom.xml
 Add the following statement to your pom.xml.